The Second Section which is the Second Risale

 As for the compassion present in humanity for one's fellow man in this aspect, it is a fundamental principle of true shukr.
 No matter who a person is, he can find someone poorer than himself in one respect.
 He is responsible for being compassionate towards that person.
 If there is no compulsion to cause the nafs to suffer hunger, he cannot render the bestowal and assistance for which he is responsible because of compassion; even if he does, it will be deficient because he does not truly experience that state in his nafs.

-Fourth Subtle Point: One of the many hikmahs of the sawm in the Noble Ramadhan concerning the tarbiyyah of the nafs is as follows:
+Fourth Subtle Point: One of the many hikmahs of the sawm in the noble Ramadhan concerning the tarbiyyah of the nafs is as follows:

 Nafs wants itself to be free and independent and considers itself to be so.
 By fitrah, it even desires an imaginary rubûbiyyah and to act as it pleases.
 It does not want to think that it is being given tarbiyyah through boundless ni’mahs.
 Especially if he possesses wealth and power in this world, and if ghaflah also assists, he usurpingly and thievingly devours the ni’mah of Allah like an animal.

-Thus, in the Noble Ramadhan, from the richest to the poorest, everyone’s nafs understands that it is not the owner but is owned as an absolute property; it is not free but is an ‘abd.
+Thus, in the noble Ramadhan, from the richest to the poorest, everyone’s nafs understands that it is not the owner but is owned as an absolute property; it is not free but is an ‘abd.
 Since he cannot do the simplest and easiest thing, even stretch out his hand to the water if he is not commanded, its imaginary rubûbiyyah is shattered; it assumes ‘ubûdiyyah and begins to shukr, which is its true duty.

-Fifth Subtle Point: One of the many hikmahs of the sawm in the Noble Ramadhan from the point of view of correcting the morals of one's nafs and giving up its rebellious habits is as follows:
+Fifth Subtle Point: One of the many hikmahs of the sawm in the noble Ramadhan from the point of view of correcting the morals of one's nafs and giving up its rebellious habits is as follows:

 The nafs of man forgets itself through ghaflah.
 It cannot see the boundless impotence, infinite poverty and utmost deficiency within its essence, and it does not wish to see them.
 It also does not think of how weak it is and that it is subjected to transience, targeted by calamities and consists of flesh and bones, which quickly decay and disperse.
 Imagining itself to be undying and eternal, it pounces on the world as if it has a body made of steel.
 It plunges into the world with severe ambition and covetousness, and intense attachment and love.
 It is attached to every pleasurable and beneficial thing.
 It also forgets its Khâliq, Who gives tarbiyyah to it with perfect compassion.
 It also does not think of the results of its life and its life in the âkhirah; it wallows in bad morals.

-Thus, the sawm in the Noble Ramadhan causes even the most ghâfil and rebellious people to perceive their weakness, impotence and poverty.
+Thus, the sawm in the noble Ramadhan causes even the most ghâfil and rebellious people to perceive their weakness, impotence and poverty.
 By means of hunger, one thinks of his stomach, understands the need therein, and remembers how flimsy his weak body is.
 He understands how needy for mercy and compassion he is.
 By abandoning the pharaoh state of the nafs, he feels a desire to take refuge at the court of Allah with complete impotence and poverty, and he becomes ready to knock at the door of rahmah with the hand of a ma’nawî shukr.
 If ghaflah has not destroyed his heart...

-Sixth Subtle Point: One of the many hikmahs of the sawm of the Noble Ramadhan concerning Al-Qur’an Al-Hakîm being sent and the Noble Ramadhan being the most important time of its being sent down is as follows:
+Sixth Subtle Point: One of the many hikmahs of the sawm of the noble Ramadhan concerning Al-Qur’an Al-Hakîm being sent and the noble Ramadhan being the most important time of its being sent down is as follows:

-Since Al-Qur’an Al-Hakîm was sent down in the month of Ramadhan, by waiting for the time of the Qur’an being sent down and abandoning eating and drinking and divesting of useless states and low needs of the nafs in the Noble Ramadhan in order to greet well that samâwî address, one is honoured with a sacred state, such as resembling the state of malâikah, reciting and listening to the Qur’an as if it has just been sent down, listening to the address of Allah within the Qur’an as though at the moment of its being sent down, listening to that address like hearing it from Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm, rather from Hazrat Jabrâil or from the Azalî Mutakallim, and being an interpreter and causing others to listen to it and displaying the hikmah of the Qur'an being sent down to an extent.
+Since Al-Qur’an Al-Hakîm was sent down in the month of Ramadhan, by waiting for the time of the Qur’an being sent down and abandoning eating and drinking and divesting of useless states and low needs of the nafs in the noble Ramadhan in order to greet well that samâwî address, one is honoured with a sacred state, such as resembling the state of malâikah, reciting and listening to the Qur’an as if it has just been sent down, listening to the address of Allah within the Qur’an as though at the moment of its being sent down, listening to that address like hearing it from Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm, rather from Hazrat Jabrâil or from the Azalî Mutakallim, and being an interpreter and causing others to listen to it and displaying the hikmah of the Qur'an being sent down to an extent.

-Yes, it is as though, in the Noble Ramadhan, the world of Islam becomes a masjîd.
+Yes, it is as though, in the noble Ramadhan, the world of Islam becomes a masjîd.
 It is such a masjîd that, in every corner of that mighty masjîd, millions of hâfidhes cause the inhabitants of the earth to hear the Qur’an, that samâwî address.

 Every Ramadhan demonstrates the âyah شَهْرُ رَمَضَانَ الَّذِى اُنْزِلَ فِيهِ الْقُرْآنُ3 in a luminous and shining manner.
 It proves that Ramadhan is the month of the Qur'an.
 Some members of that vast jamâ’ah, some of them listen to those hâfidhes by assuming a humble manner before the grandeur and glory of Allah (khushû’), while others recite it themselves.

 How ugly it is to abandon that luminous state and be the target of the ma’nawî aversion of the jamâ’ah in that masjîd, by following the desires of the low nafs and eating and drinking in a sacred masjîd in such a state.
-In the same way, people who oppose those holding sawm during the Noble Ramadhan are the target of the ma’nawî aversion and insult of the whole world of Islam to the same extent.
+In the same way, people who oppose those holding sawm during the noble Ramadhan are the target of the ma’nawî aversion and insult of the whole world of Islam to the same extent.

 Seventh Subtle Point: One of the many hikmahs of the sawm of Ramadhan concerning the gain and profit of mankind, who came to this world to cultivate and trade for the âkhirah, is as follows:

-The sawâb for deeds during the Noble Ramadhan is thousandfold.
+The sawâb for deeds during the noble Ramadhan is thousandfold.
 According to nass4 of hadith, each letter of Al-Qur’an Al-Hakîm has ten sawâbs; each is counted as ten good deeds and yields ten Jannah fruits.
 In the noble Ramadhan, each letter is not ten but a thousand, and each letter of âyahs like Âyah al-Kursi are thousands, and it is even more on Jum’as of the noble Ramadhan, and on the night of Qadr, they are counted as thirty thousand good deeds.
 Yes, Al-Qur’an Al-Hakîm, each of whose letters yields thirty thousand eternal fruits, becomes such a luminous Tree of Tûbâ that it causes mu’mins to gain millions of those eternal fruits in the noble Ramadhan.
 Thus, come and look to this sacred, eternal and profitable trade; behold and think that those who do not appreciate the value of those letters lose to what extent.

 Thus, the noble Ramadhan is, in fact, an extremely profitable exhibition and a market for the trade of the âkhirah, and it is an extremely fertile land for the crops of the âkhirah, and it is the month of April in the spring for growing and flourishing deeds.
 For the parade of mankind's ‘ubûdiyyah before the sovereignty of the rubûbiyyah of Allah, it is the most brilliant sacred festival.
 Since it is thus, one has been charged with sawm in order not to plunge into the animal needs of the nafs, like eating and drinking with ghaflah and useless appetites in a manner of worshipping the desires of the nafs.
 Since it is as though he temporarily divests from animality and enters into the state of malâikah, or the trade of the âkhirah, it is to be a mirror reflecting Samadiyyah through his sawm, by abandoning his worldly needs and entering into the state of the man of the âkhirah and of a rûh appearing in bodily form.
-Yes, within this transient world and a short, transient life, the Noble Ramadhan comprises a long, eternal life, and it causes one to gain it.
+Yes, within this transient world and a short, transient life, the noble Ramadhan comprises a long, eternal life, and it causes one to gain it.
 Yes, a single Ramadhan can cause one to gain the fruits of eighty years of life.
 With the nass of the Qur'an, the night of Qadr having more khayr than a thousand months is a decisive proof for this mystery.

 Just as a sultân declares certain days to be festivals during his sovereignty, or on each year, with the name of the ascending throne, or on some other days that reflect a glittering manifestation of his sovereignty.
 On that day, not within the general sphere of the law, he rather honours his subjects with his special bestowals, his presence without veil, his private compliments, his wondrous works and his private regard and attention towards his loyal and worthy nation without intermediaries.
-In the same way, the Zuljalâl Sultân of azal and eternity and twenty-eight thousand ‘âlam sent down His illustrious decree, Al-Qur’an Al-Hakîm, which favourably turns towards those twenty-eight thousand ‘âlam, in the Noble Ramadhan.
+In the same way, the Zuljalâl Sultân of azal and eternity and twenty-eight thousand ‘âlam sent down His illustrious decree, Al-Qur’an Al-Hakîm, which favourably turns towards those twenty-eight thousand ‘âlam, in the noble Ramadhan.
 Indeed, hikmah requires that such a Ramadhan be a special festival of Allah, an exhibition of Ar-Rabb and a gathering for rûhs.
 Since Ramadhan is that festival, indeed, sawm will be commanded in order to withdraw man to a degree from the base and animal occupations.
 And as for the perfect sawm, it is to make the senses and faculties of man, like his eyes, ears, heart, imagination and thoughts, hold a sort of sawm like the stomach.
 That is, it is to withdraw them from haram and useless things and urge them to perform ‘ubûdiyyah that is specified for each of them.

 For example, to make the tongue hold the sawm by detaching it from lies, ghiybah and rude expressions.
 And to occupy the tongue with things such as reciting the Qur'an, dhikr, tasbîh, salawât and istighfâr.